Lemon pastry cream featured image

 2. Stir in butter: Add the butter to the pot and stir until it melts and integrates into the cream.

 1. Add lemon juice.
 Stir in the lemon juice.
+We do so only now because if we added it earlier, the milk would curdle.

 2. Taste test.
 Sample the cream (be cautious; it’s hot) and add more sugar or lemon juice if necessary.